PROJECT

 Another unique component of the project was utilizing the existing asphalt and base course of the existing roadway.
 Granular surfacing was used by recycling the materials and reusing them in the new pavement, creating cost effectiveness and roadway efficiency.
 Geotextile was also incorporated into the pavement structure to improve pavement resiliency.

 The project was designed to meet or exceed current safety standards, pedestrian and bicyclist infrastructure was incorporated into the design, intersections were reconfigured to increase safety of the traveling public, approaches were redesigned for better access, and lighting was also installed on the roadway and pathway.
-The project was honored with the 2022 Outstanding Engineering Achievement Award from the South Dakota Engineering Society (SDES) and American Council of Engineering Companies of South Dakota (ACEC/SD).
+KLJ worked closely with the RST Transportation Program to help with construction observation and administration for the first phase.
+As a result, the first construction phase from Rosebud to 8.4 miles east received two awards.
+The Contractor, Loiseau Construction, Inc was awarded the 2022 BUILD South Dakota from Associated General Contractors of SD.
+KLJ was honored with the 2022 Outstanding Engineering Achievement Award from the Black Hills Chapter South Dakota Engineering Society (SDES) and American Council of Engineering Companies of South Dakota (ACEC/SD).

 Similar Projects